11 Ways To Screen Garden From Overlooking Neighbours

 Additional panels can be added to one or more sides of the pergola for screening, protecting you from overlooking neighbours when relaxing or entertaining outdoors, or you can also rely on climbing plants.
 Training plants like wisteria or grapevines to grow over the pergola, you can create a lush, shaded area that offers privacy from above.

-Use Lattice Panels
+6) Use Lattice Panels

 Lattice panels are incredibly versatile and can be used to create shielded partitions in your garden, neatly separating the areas as well as offering more privacy from overlooking neighbours.

-Whether you are hosting a garden party and want privacy, or your neighbours have guests over who keeps looking over into your private space, there are temporary and highly customisable ways you can screen your landscape.
+Whether you are hosting a garden party and want privacy, or your neighbours have guests over who keep looking over into your private space, there are temporary and highly customisable ways you can screen your landscape.

-Outdoor Curtains
+7) Outdoor Curtains

 Outdoor curtains are a highly flexible option for garden screening.
 They can be used to create secluded and shielded areas on demand, as you simply have to draw the curtains closed to be out of your neighbour’s sight.

 Outdoor curtains are ideal to use around pergolas or gazebos to create an intimate and closed-off area, whether you are alone or entertaining guests.
-There are many options for outdoor curtains, all of which are designed to be light enough to allow the gentle breeze and sunlight to filter through so you continue to experience the benefits of the great outdoors while screened.
+There are many options for outdoor curtains, all of which are designed to be light enough to allow the gentle breeze and sunlight to filter through, so you continue to experience the benefits of the great outdoors while screened.

-Portable Screens
+8) Portable Screens

 Portable screens are a convenient option for temporary privacy as they are designed to be easily moved, allowing you to screen specific areas on demand.